bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 <img src="https://github.com/bioinformaticsdotca/Pathways_2018/blob/master/module3_lab/img/EMinput.png?raw=true" width="750" />

 2b.
-Specify the following parameters:
+Specify the following parameters and upload the specified files:

 *	*Name*: leave default or a name of your choice like "GSEAmap"